21gigi/lutong-bahAI/README.md

 ---

 ## 🌟 Final Notes
-Made with 🍲, 🐍, and a dash of (´｡• ᵕ ｡`) ♡
+Made with 🍲, 🐍, and a dash of ≽(•⩊ •マ≼
 Excited to grow this into a full **recommender app** — stay tuned!

-(っ˘ω˘ς ) Thank you for visiting my little coding kusina ♡
+(づ> v <)づ♡ Thank you for visiting my little coding kusina ♡